notepad-plus-plus/npp-usermanual/content/docs/function-list.md

 ### Mixed parser
 A mixed parser contains a Class parser (`classRange` node) and a Function parser (`function` node).
 The Class parser will be applied first to find class zones, then the Function parser will be applied on non-class zones.

-### Test your parser
+## Manually verify that your parser works for you
 Once you finish defining your parser, save and name the file as the language name with `xml` as file extension in `functionList` folder in order to make it works with the language you want.
-Check [overrideMap.xml](https://github.com/notepad-plus-plus/notepad-plus-plus/blob/master/PowerEditor/installer/functionList/overrideMap.xml) for the naming list of all supported programming languages.
+(Check [overrideMap.xml](https://github.com/notepad-plus-plus/notepad-plus-plus/blob/master/PowerEditor/installer/functionList/overrideMap.xml) for the naming list of all supported programming languages.)
+Then load a file that uses that parser, and make sure it finds all the functions that you expect, in the appropriate classes.

+## Use your own personal function list definition for a built-in language
-If you're not happy about the existing parser rule, you can write your parser rule then save with a unique filename (like `my_languagename.xml`).  (_Note_: if you edit the existing `languagename.xml`, the next update may erase your changes.)
-Use your [overrideMap.xml](https://github.com/notepad-plus-plus/notepad-plus-plus/blob/master/PowerEditor/installer/functionList/overrideMap.xml) in the functionList directory to override the default mapping of functionList parser rule files, or to add a mapping to new UDL parser rule files.
+If you do not like the results of the default Function List parser that ships with Notepad++ for a particular language, feel free to write your parser rule then save with a unique filename (like `my_languagename.xml`).  (_Note_: if you edit the existing `languagename.xml`, the next update may erase your changes.)
+Use your [overrideMap.xml](https://github.com/notepad-plus-plus/notepad-plus-plus/blob/master/PowerEditor/installer/functionList/overrideMap.xml) in the functionList directory to override the default mapping of functionList parser rule files, or to add a mapping to new UDL parser rule files, as described in the [function list config files](../config-files/#function-list) section of the manual.

 ## Contribute your new or enhanced parser rule to the Notepad++ codebase

+If you have added or updated the parser definition file for one of Notepad++'s built-in languages, you are welcome to contribute your file to the Notepad++ codebase by creating "Pull Request" (also called a "PR") on the [Notepad++ GitHub page](https://github.com/notepad-plus-plus/notepad-plus-plus).
+(A "Pull Request" is just the GitHub mechanism for requesting that code you write be added to a project.)

+**Please Note**: You only need to create a Pull Request if you want your Function List definition to be bundled as part of the Notepad++ codebase going forward, so that everyone who downloads Notepad++ gets your Function List definition.
+If you do not need to contribute your Function List definition to everyone, then you do not need to read anything below this paragraph.

+- If you created a Function List for your own UDL, you do not need to create a Pull Request using the link above, because user-created UDLs and their Function List definitions are not distributed as part of Notepad++.
+You do not need to read any further.

+- If you just edited one of the pre-existing Function List definitions for your own personal use, and you don't want to share it with anyone else, you do not need to create a Pull Request using the link above because you are not sharing it with others.
+You do not need to read any further.

-You are welcome to contribute your new or enhanced parser definition file to the Notepad++ codebase by creating PR on the [Notepad++ GitHub page](https://github.com/notepad-plus-plus/notepad-plus-plus).
-This can be an update for a language that already has a function list definition, or can be a new definition file for one of the builtin lexer languages that does not yet have a function list definition.
-(This is not necessary if you are creating a function list definition for a UDL: since UDLs do not get distributed with Notepad++, neither do function list definitions for the UDLs.
-As such, you will not submit your UDL's function list definition to the Notepad++ GitHub page through a PR, and you do not need to go through the "unit test" procedure described below for your UDL's function list definition.)
+- This Pull Request can be used to update the Function List for a language that already has a Function List definition, but you just want to make it better for everyone; or it can be for a new definition file for one of the builtin lexer languages that does not yet have a function list definition.
+If it does not not meet one of these requirements, you do not need to read any further.

+If you still want to believe you should be submitting your Function List parser to the Notepad++ codebase at this point, please follow the steps below to create and verify your Unit Tests and then submit the Pull Request.

 ### Unit tests

 To avoid creating regressions in the Notepad++ codebase, it is important to run the unit tests before you submit your PR.
 This procedure is meant for users who are comfortable with the development environment (forking a repository, running unit tests, creating pull requests, and the like), or who are willing to do the research to learn how to do this.
 If you do not follow these unit test steps, it is likely that your PR will be rejected and your function list definition will not be distributed with Notepad++.
+If you do not know how to do this, or cannot do the research on other sites to learn how, then you are not yet ready to submit your Function List definition to be part of the Notepad++ codebase.

 Here are the steps to run unit tests: